 Biking the scenic Shark Valley trail is a terrific way to experience the Florida Everglades.

-If you’re eager to escape the sleek, urban feel of Miami for a little peace, tranquility, and wildlife, I’ll let you in on a little secret: Just 35 miles away, you’ll find the Florida Everglades, one of the country’s priceless treasures and one of my favorite ways to explore this unique ecosystem.
+If you’re eager to escape the sleek, urban feel of downtown Miami for a little peace, tranquility, and wildlife, I’ll let you in on a little secret: Just 35 miles away, you’ll find the Florida Everglades, one of the country’s priceless treasures and one of my favorite ways to explore this unique ecosystem.

 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.